dragonchain/dragonchain/docs/deployment/links.rst

 Deployment Links
 ================

-Here are download links for the deployment of a Dragonchain to a local kubernetes cluster.

-Helm Chart
-""""""""""

-:download:`Download Link For Helm Chart </static/chart/dragonchain-k8s-1.0.0.tgz>`
+Here is the download link for a documented example of some common Helm chart values for the current version of the dragonchain-k8s helm chart.

 Helm Values
 """""""""""

-:download:`Download Link For Helm Values Template </static/chart/opensource-config.yaml>`
+:download:`opensource-config.yaml </static/chart/opensource-config.yaml>`